Early access to superannuation: Understanding your options

 Preservation age

-Can you apply for early release of super due severe financial hardship?
+Can you apply for early release of super due to severe financial hardship?

-Your super is meant to help your retirement, so there is strict rules around accessing it early due to financial hardship.
+Your super is meant to help your retirement, so there are strict rules around accessing it early due to severe financial hardship.
 These rules are specified by law and must be followed by Australian super funds.

 Answer a few questions to see if you may be eligible.